ali-workshop/Advanced_Form_Validation_Using_Ajax/README.md

 ## Appendix

-src="//cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>: This line includes the jQuery library from a CDN (Content Delivery Network). jQuery is a fast, small, and feature-rich JavaScript library that simplifies HTML document traversal, event handling, and animation.
+src="//cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>: here we  include the jQuery library from a CDN (Content Delivery Network). jQuery is a fast, small, and feature-rich JavaScript library that simplifies HTML document traversal, event handling, and animation.

-<script src="https://cdnjs.cloudflare.com/ajax/libs/jquery-validate/1.19.0/jquery.validate.min.js"></script>: This line includes the jQuery Validation Plugin from a CDN.
+<script src="https://cdnjs.cloudflare.com/ajax/libs/jquery-validate/1.19.0/jquery.validate.min.js"></script>: include the jQuery Validation Plugin from a CDN.
 This plugin makes it easy to validate form fields before submitting the form.

-if ($("#formAjax").length > 0) {: This line checks if an element with the ID formAjax exists in the DOM.
+if ($("#formAjax").length > 0) {: checks if an element with the ID formAjax exists in the DOM.
 If it does, the code inside the block will execute.

-$("#formAjax").validate({: This line initializes the jQuery Validation Plugin on the form with the ID formAjax.
+$("#formAjax").validate({:  initializes the jQuery Validation Plugin on the form with the ID formAjax.

-rules: {: This section defines the validation rules for the form fields.
+rules: {:  defines the validation rules for the form fields.

 name: { required: true, maxlength: 50 }: The name field is required and its maximum length is 50 characters.